Duty of care & corporate travel safety

 6. Feedback and review

 In an ever-changing travel environment, it’s important to constantly review and update your travel policies.
-Covid-19 requirements and recommendations are changing rapidly, and a big part of fulfilling your business travel duty of care is keeping up-to-date with the latest information so that you can protect your employees and make sure they’re safe.
+A big part of fulfilling your business travel duty of care is keeping up-to-date with the latest information so that you can protect your employees and make sure they’re safe.

 Fulfilling your duty of care and ensuring corporate travel safety